-Administrators should also be aware that distributions such as Red Hat and SUSE run their own set of high-level iptables setup scripts if the standard distribution firewall is enabled.
+Administrators should also be aware that RHEL and its derivatives run their own set of high-level iptables setup scripts if the standard distribution firewall is enabled.
 To avoid conflict, the standard distribution firewall must stay disabled, because Bright Cluster Manager requires Shorewall for regular functioning.
 Shorewall can be configured to set up whatever iptables rules are installed by the standard distribution script instead.